felgueres/felgueres.github.io/_drafts/CertaintyInBusiness.markdown

 Because it levels the information asymmetry across parties and promotes fairness and an equality in the world.
 Think of Mexico and lawyers.

 What's the inefficiency cost over disputes?

-WHAT CAN A PROTOCOL DO HERE?

-- Protocols out there?